-July 1: online information (everything except travel plans) is due.
+July 1: online information is due (everything except some travel plans)

 - Bio and photo for the directory.
 You'll upload these via your online account. - All campers and staff receive a paper directory at camp.
-You can enter about 250 words you might announce the workshop you're teaching, describe your interests or skills, share your goals for NBTSC, tell us your pronouns, list your social media handles, etc. We don't proofread, so check your spelling. - Complete and e-sign your health profile and camp info.
-This includes personal and health data, diet restrictions, authorizations, workshops you'd like to teach, cabin preferences, and a "store" for T shirts and field trips, etc. - Please don't provide a "preferred name" unless it's one you actually use and plan to use at camp, and that your parents will recognize when we communicate with them.
+You can enter about 250 words you might announce the workshop you're teaching, describe your interests or skills, share your goals for NBTSC, tell us your pronouns, list your social media handles, etc. We don't proofread, so check your spelling. - Complete and e-sign your health and pre-camp info via your online account.
+This includes personal and health data, diet restrictions, authorizations, workshops you'd like to teach, cabin preferences, an opportunity to reserve and pay for T shirts, hoodies, field trips, etc. - Please don't provide a "preferred name" unless it's one you actually use and plan to use at camp, and that your parents will recognize when we communicate with them.
 This is the name that we will officially use for you and publish in the camp directory.
-(Of course, once at camp, you can informally share a nickname.) - This handbook contains further details regarding - your health history. - More info about our dietary restrictions questions on our food pages. - More about the authorizations section on our authorizations/insurance page. - Vermont if you need a ride from/to Philadelphia or Albany, reserve it by July 1.
+(Of course, once at camp, you can informally share a nickname.) - This handbook contains further details regarding - your health history. - More info about our dietary restrictions questions on our food pages. - More about the authorizations section on our authorizations/insurance page.